All Products

 For example, if you select only Incremental Data Migration for Migration Types, Incremental Data Verification is the only valid value for Data Verification Mode.

-• DTS performs incremental data verification only on the data that is incrementally synchronized or migrated to the destination database.
-Incremental data verification is not performed on the data that is manually changed in the destination database.
+• An incremental verification task verifies only the data that is changed during an incremental synchronization or migration task.
+It does not verify data that is manually changed in the destination database.

-• If you select Verify hash values based on the sampling ratio when you configure data verification for a MongoDB instance, the sampling percentage is fixed to 100%.
+• If you select Full field validation by row sampling when you configure data verification for a MongoDB instance, the sampling percentage is fixed to 100%.

-• If you select Verify hash values based on the sampling ratio for Full Data Verification, we recommend that you do not use the extract, transform, and load (ETL) feature.
-Otherwise, the data modified by using the ETL feature is detected as inconsistent data.
+• If you select Full field validation by row sampling for Full Data Verification, we recommend that you do not use the extract, transform, and load (ETL) feature.
+Otherwise, the data modified using the ETL feature is detected as inconsistent data.

 • Data verification is not supported for materialized views.